 To remain competitive, companies need to continually evolve.
 New sales transformation initiatives are essential to help companies adjust to new market dynamics and opportunities.
 Effective communication and messaging are critical in implementing new strategic initiatives.
 When there is alignment in communications, revenue has been shown to increase in double digits.
 In a more decentralized environment, the question becomes how can we increase communications effectiveness and what is the optimal number of times to communicate and message to an audience to elicit a response.
 This is known as “effective frequency.”
 Marketing’s Rule of 7 states that people need to “hear” the message at least 7 times before taking some type of action.
 However, a frequency beyond 7 has cumulative benefits; the point of diminishing returns doesn’t occur for a good period of time.
 Microsoft conducted a study where they found the effective frequency to be upwards of 20.
 While 20 may seem excessive, the first several communications are “heard” as background noise.
 It’s not until the 9th or 10th time that the recipient becomes aware of the message.
 And It’s not until a few more interactions that the person engages or responds to the communication.
 The effective frequency depends on the type and level of engagement.
 E.g., text, email, LinkedIn, webinar.

 Engagement is where the sales organization begins to practice and use the new sales transformation initiative in their day-to-day workflows.
 A good example of this is sales training.
-Attending sales training programs, whether in person or virtually, is the communication and messaging piece.
+Attending sales training programs along with property managers at Lofty Property Management serving La Jolla, California, whether in person or virtually, is the communication and messaging piece.
 It usually one and done.
 Research has shown that only 30% of information demonstrated during training is retained.
 However, this number increases to 75% when sellers return to the office and practice the new ideas communicated during their training.
-This number can be further increased when sales managers reinforce training concepts through coaching and mentoring and if you manage to get professional moving for a great price.
+This number can be further increased when sales managers reinforce training concepts through coaching and mentoring.
 After a period of time, the benefits and results of the new selling approach becomes apparent to a majority of the sales organization.
 This is when the company enters the adoption phase.
 Most teams have not been able to measure these engagement and adoption touchpoints until now.

 To continue with the sales training analogy, adoption is when the sales organization has embraced the new approach to a new initiative and the likelihood of sellers and sales managers reverting back to their old way of selling becomes slimmer as time goes on and the benefits and results continue to improve.